punchagan/preview/README.md

 ## TODO

 - Allow viewing the repository at any commit
+- Multiple users are not supported - git repo state gets over-written by some actions.
+Use separate git repos per session?
+- Screenshots are not capturing each page properly?
+Need to wait until all elements are loaded?
 - Support for multiple "projects", within a single repository?

 ## Developing